canjs/canjs/view/mustache/doc/helpers.md

 ## Element Callbacks

-When rendering HTML with views, you often want to call some JavaScript such as intializing a jQuery plugin on the new HTML.
+When rendering HTML with views, you often want to call some JavaScript such as initializing a jQuery plugin on the new HTML.

 Mustache makes it easy to define this code in the markup.
-Using the [ES5 Arrow Syntax](http://wiki.ecmascript.org/doku.php?id=strawman:arrow_function_syntax) its easy to define the element for which is passed followed by the arrow and the function to execute on the element.
+Using the [ES5 Arrow Syntax](http://wiki.ecmascript.org/doku.php?id=strawman:arrow_function_syntax) it is easy to define the element which is passed followed by the arrow and the function to execute on the element.

 	<div class="tabs" {{(el) -> el.jquery_tabs()}}></div>